Treaty of Canandaigua

 The Treaty of Canandaigua (or Konondaigua, as spelled in the treaty itself), also known as the Pickering Treaty and the Calico Treaty, is a treaty signed after the American Revolutionary War between the Grand Council of the Six Nations and President George Washington, representing the United States of America.

-It was signed at Canandaigua, New York, on November 11, 1794, by fifty sachems (hoya:ne:h) and war chiefs representing the Grand Council of the Six Nations of the Haudenosaunee (Iroquois) Confederacy (including the Cayuga, Mohawk, Oneida, Onondaga, Seneca and Tuscarora Nations) and by Timothy Pickering, official agent of President Washington.
+It was signed at Canandaigua, New York, on November 11, 1794, by fifty royaner (hoya:ne:h) and war chiefs representing the Grand Council of the Six Nations of the Haudenosaunee (Iroquois) Confederacy (including the Cayuga, Mohawk, Oneida, Onondaga, Seneca and Tuscarora Nations) and by Timothy Pickering, official agent of President Washington.

 Background of the treaty

-The Treaty of Canandaigua arose out of a combination of geo-political tensions.
-In the aftermath of its defeat in the American Revolutionary War, Great Britain was forced to relinquish its land east of the Mississippi River to the United States.
-However, Great Britain’s original rights to this territory were unclear, causing resentment among the Haudenosaunee Confederacy, to whom the land originally belonged.
-Moreover, some indigenous peoples on the western frontier of the United States remained loyal to the British after the American Revolutionary War and were hostile towards the United States.
-The United States faced resentment from the Haudenosaunee Confederacy over its acceptance of land in the Ohio Valley from Great Britain and faced the threat of another war on its western frontier.
+The Treaty of Canandaigua arose from geo-political tensions following the American Revolutionary War.
+Britain's defeat forced it to relinquish land east of the Mississippi River to the United States, but its original rights to that territory were disputed, causing resentment among the Haudenosaunee Confederacy, to whom the land originally belonged.
+Some indigenous peoples on the western frontier remained loyal to Britain and were hostile toward the United States.
+The United States faced both Haudenosaunee resentment over its acceptance of Ohio Valley land from Britain and the threat of renewed frontier conflict.

-To avoid war, the United States government sought to define a solid boundary on its western frontier.
-It also recognized that peace with the Haudenosaunee Confederacy was critical in case another war broke out.

-The United States attempted to make peace with the Haudenosaunee Confederacy with a series of conferences and treaties: the treaties of Fort Stanwix and Fort Harmar.
-However, both treaties were considered failures by the United States government because they resulted in increased tension with the confederacy.
+To avoid war, the United States sought to establish a firm western boundary and recognized that Haudenosaunee neutrality was essential.
+Two earlier attempts at peace the treaties of Fort Stanwix and Fort Harmar were considered failures by the United States government, as both increased rather than reduced tensions.

-Henry Knox, the United States secretary of war, began a military operation on the western frontier in September 1790 and appointed Timothy Pickering as Indian commissioner to address the Haudenosaunee Confederacy’s grievances with the United States government.
-Pickering decided to follow a “strategy of conciliation and compromise”, beginning with a conference with the Seneca Nation to offer gifts and peace after the failed treaties of Fort Harmar and Fort Stanwix.
-A series of conferences followed, in which Pickering opened dialogue between the Haudenosaunee Confederacy and the United States regarding what would become of the land that Great Britain had lost.
-In October 1791, Knox’s military efforts on the western frontier were failing, and he suggested enlisting the Haudenosaunee Confederacy to fight on behalf of the United States.
-Pickering and the Haudenosaunee Confederacy were unimpressed by Knox’s request and declined to participate in the war.
-In 1793, the military operation on the western frontier broke out into war, escalating the situation in the Ohio Valley.
+Henry Knox, the United States secretary of war, launched a military operation on the western frontier in September 1790 and appointed Timothy Pickering as Indian commissioner to address Haudenosaunee grievances.
+Pickering pursued a "strategy of conciliation and compromise", beginning with a conference with the Seneca Nation.
+When Knox's military efforts faltered in October 1791, he proposed enlisting the Haudenosaunee to fight alongside the United States; Pickering and the confederacy declined.
+By 1793, the frontier conflict had escalated into open war in the Ohio Valley.